-The selection of the appropriate type of shallow foundations normally depends on the magnitude and disposition of the structural loads and the bearing capacity of subsoil.
-A combination of two or three types of shallow foundation in one single structure is not uncommon.
+The selection of the right type of shallow foundation normally depends on the magnitude and disposition of the structural loads and the bearing capacity of subsoil.
+A combination of two or three type of shallow foundation in one single structure is not uncommon.